acm-projects/MyMuse/README.md

 4. Commit those changes

-this is my change about! i'm mani, the frontend developer for MyMuse :)
+this is my change about! i'm mani, the frontend developer for MyMuse :D